Brian Bartlett

-During his final dozen years of teaching, Bartlett edited several other poets' selected works, a compilation of essays on one poet, and Collected Poems of Alden Nowlan.
-After 28 years leading workshops in several genres (poetry, non-fiction prose, fiction), teaching fields of literature ranging from Study of Poetry, Study of Short Fiction, 20th-century Poetry, and 19th-century American Prose to Beginnings of Canadian Literature, Contemporary Canadian Poetry, The Writer and Nature, and Canadian Nature Writing, as well as overseeing the Saint Mary's Reading Series, Bartlett retired from teaching in 2018.
-A long-time dedicated reader of Thoreau, he has given presentations at Thoreau conferences in Concord, Massachusetts and Gothenburg, Sweden.
-His writing of poetry and prose, and his editing, continue.
+During his final dozen years of teaching, Bartlett edited several other poets' works, including a compilation of essays regarding a poet and Collected Poems of Alden Nowlan.
+After providing workshops for close to three decades, Bartlett retired from teaching in 2018.
+His workshops consisted of several genres (poetry, non-fiction prose, fiction), as well as environmental writing.
+He in addition, oversaw the Saint Mary's Reading Series.
+A long-time admirer of Thoreau, Bartlett has offered presentations at Thoreau conferences in Concord, Massachusetts; Gothenburg, Sweden; and Reykholt, Iceland.
+Bartlett's still writes poetry and prose, and edits to this day.
 His wife, Karen Dahl (b.
-1963), is a Senior Manager for the Halifax Regional Library system; their children are Josh (b.
+1963), was a Senior Manager for the Halifax Regional Library system; their children are Josh (b.
 1997) and Laura (b.
 2000).